freyca/website-template/README.md

  - filter correctly complements and spare parts by features
  - create listeners for outofstock events

+ IMPORTANT: maybe susbtract order stock in OrderProduct and not in Order This could be more eficient, since we do not have to wait for queue and we always have previous state

  ## Metodos de pago
  - sequra para financiación
  - paypal